 But SuperStore lacked Swap Shop‘s swapping and much of its interactivity.
 This left a curious vacuum, increasingly filled with celebrity guests and pop videos.

 The pop promo was all-powerful by the mid-1980s and SuperStore guests reviewed the videos, as well as the songs they promoted, in their Pop Panel.
 Prime Minister Margaret Thatcher gave her opinions on Pepsi and Shirlie in one edition.

 SuperStore‘s final season also welcomed political leaders Neil Kinnock and David Steel as well as Prince Edward.

-Another semi-regular in the final run was fresh-faced Phillip Schofield with his ‘TV Talkback’ section for viewers’ television opinions.
 The final year saw Vicky Licorice joining the team.
 Her main job seemed to be sitting in the Coffee Shop, fluffing her lines.

 Soon after SuperStore‘s ‘closing down sale’ in April 1987, Schofield and Sarah Greene returned with Going Live!